 Ingleton Primary School Curriculum Policy

-At Ingleton Primary School, our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2012 framework in Reception.
+At Ingleton Primary School, our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2021 Framework in the Foundation Stage.

 At Ingleton our values permeate all areas of school life and are reflected by the school’s motto: Tall oaks from little acorns grow.

 Children start school in the Nursery.
 In the two Nursery and Reception years, also known as the Early Years Foundation Stage (EYFS), pupils will work towards achieving the Early Learning goals.
 Children in the Foundation Stage of their schooling follow a curriculum that is appropriate to their needs.
 This curriculum “feeds” into the national curriculum and is based on three prime areas of development – Communication and Language, Personal, Social and Emotional Development and Physical Development and four specific areas of development – Literacy, Mathematics, Understanding the World and Expressive Arts.

 We aim to give the children a practical approach to learning with many opportunities for exploration, discovery and activity.
 We wish to help the children to develop lively, enquiring minds and lay the necessary foundations for literacy and numeracy.
 The children learn to develop in a friendly atmosphere and an interesting environment.
 Early emphasis is on play indoors and outdoors as well as interaction with adults in a purposeful and structured environment.
 We aim to provide time and materials for all types of creative and imaginative play.
 Children love to read and share books with their parents, and we like them to take home a book every day.

 In Key Stage One and Key Stage Two, children are organised in mixed age classes of two year groups.
 These classes will vary annually depending on numbers in cohorts.
 Pupils are provided with access to a full National Curriculum.